← Back to Vehicle List

 • Large, luxurious Jaguar of the 50s that offers Rolls-like status, style and sensuality at lower costs.

 These big luxobarges, which were once the preferred choice transport of spivs and wide boys, have style and space to spare and their rarity will ensure endearing and enduring interest and being a Jag, impart that special sense of occasion that only a car coming from Browns Lane can.
-With the model’s 63rd birthday looming what a great time to go on the prowl.

 Although prices of these gigantic Jags have shot up of late, they still represent great value.
 You’ll pay less for one of these than a 3.8 Mk2, yet the MkIX offers more space, a sporting drive and its much more unusual.